-In accordance with the Board charter and as recommended by King IV, the Deputy Chairman of the Board, Mr Chris Seabrooke, who is an independent non-Executive Director, serves as the lead independent non-Executive Director.
+In accordance with the Board Charter, and as recommended by King IV, the Deputy Chairman of the Board, Chris Seabrooke, who is an Independent non-Executive Director, serves as the Lead Independent non-Executive Director.

-The Board has also adopted a stakeholder engagement protocol, which describes guidelines and scope of Walmart’s access to the Massmart business.
-A summary of this protocol is published under FAQ.
+The board has also adopted a stakeholder engagement protocol, which describes guidelines and scope of Walmart’s access to the Massmart business.
+A summary of this protocol is published on Massmart’s website under FAQ.

 Our Company Secretary